Health workers first in line as Turkey launches Sinovac vaccine rollout

-ISTANBUL (Reuters) - Turkey began administering COVID-19 shots developed by China’s Sinovac to health workers on Thursday, as it rolls out a nationwide vaccination programme against the disease that has killed more than 23,000 people in the country.
+ISTANBUL (Reuters) - Turkey began administering COVID-19 shots developed by China’s Sinovac to health workers on Thursday, as it vaccinated more than 260,000 people as part of a nationwide programme against the virus.

-Turkey has reported more than 2.3 million infections since March and still reports around 10,000 new cases and 170 deaths each day after a month of weekend lockdowns and nightly curfews.
+Turkey has reported more than 2.3 million infections and 23,000 deaths since March and still reports around 10,000 new cases and 170 deaths each day after a month of weekend lockdowns and nightly curfews.

+President Tayyip Erdogan also received his first dose of the vaccine in Ankara on Thursday.

+He urged political leaders and lawmakers to endorse the inoculation process and called on Turks not to heed criticism of the vaccine.
+Health Minister Fahrettin Koca also urged citizens to get vaccinated as soon as their turn came, saying it was the “most important way” to beat the pandemic.

 At a research hospital in Istanbul, 30 clinics were set up to administer the vaccine.
 Health workers were given a first dose, with a second to be given 28 days later.